 Build strong, principled youth through athletics, scouting, and cultural education rooted in Armenian identity.

-Hamazkayin DC serves as the cultural arm of the ARF, dedicated to preserving and promoting Armenian heritage through education and the arts.
+Hamazkayin is an Armenian educational and cultural organization, dedicated to preserving and promoting Armenian heritage through education and the arts.
 It organizes literary evenings, concerts, theatrical productions, and educational initiatives that deepen cultural awareness and pride.
 By nurturing creativity and safeguarding tradition, Hamazkayin helps Armenian identity thrive across generations in the diaspora.

 Hamazkayin Logo blue bg